 Taking the temperature of Harley Street: "The inhabitants of Harley Street and Wimpole Street have been so taken up with their private practices that they have neglected to add to knowledge.
 The pursuit of learning has been handicapped by the pursuit of gain."
 Royal Commission on University Education (1915)

-In the Summer 2017 London Walks programme – which kicks in on May 1 and runs through October 31 – the Brass Plates & Botox Tour* takes place at xxx on xxxxx.
+In the Winter 2017-18 London Walks programme – which kicked in on November 1 and runs through April 30 – the Brass Plates & Botox Tour* takes place at 2.30 pm on Saturday, March 31.
 The meeting point is just outside the exit of Great Portland Street Tube.
-The walk is guided by Dr. Barry – a Consultant Public Health Physician.
+The walk is guided by Dr Barry – a Consultant Public Health Physician.

 *Full title: Brass Plates & Botox – Harley Street: Medical London at its Grandest

 "the best London has to offer" Culture Trip

 ""London Walks puts you into the hands of an expert on the particular area and topic of a tour...""
 The New York Times

 "Without a doubt the best walking tour company currently operating in London" Stardust